NoPointExc/notes/tool/shell.md

 Navigate up the directory using ..n :
 In the example below, ..4 is used to go up 4 directory level, ..3 to go up 3 directory level, ..2 to go up 2 directory level.

-Add the following alias to the .bash_profile and re-login.
+Add the following alias to the .bash_profile (or .bashrc) and re-login.

     alias ..="cd .."
     alias ..2="cd ../.."